atxr/anti-ttd/README.md

 | Detecting Window with FindWindow API |  |  |

+## Ideas
-> Can be improved by checking if TTDRecord.dll is loaded in the parent process
+- ParentProcessName can be improved by checking if TTDRecord.dll is loaded in the parent process
->
+- Enum opened file handle and check for `.run` and `.out` files
+- Checks threads?